 May 11, 2017 – City of Phoenix, Head Start Program.
 Phoenix, AZ.
 Stella joins faculty and Head Start parents for an annual appreciation dinner.
 This year’s theme is: “The Princess in the Mirror.”
 Stella will share reflections and insights on being true to self.
 6 PM.

 May 28, 2017 – Tempe Public Library, 3500 Rural Rd. in Tempe, Arizona.
 The Society for Southwestern Authors has cordially invited Stella to present from her work and her adventures as a writer.
 “Trusting Left Field,” will bring unexpected surprises to life, as she explains the “how” of following the inner writer.
 2:30-4:30 PM.

 May 31, 2017 – Scottsdale Society of Women Writers welcomes Stella to be their guest speaker for an evening of discussion on her current work.
 She will share on what it means to write a biography, based on her release of: Raul H. Yzaguirre: Seated at the Table of Power.
 Powerfully engaging with readers is the answer to great writing.
 Q/A and open discussion will follow.
 Must be member of guest of a member to register.

 July 8-11, 2017 – National Council of La Raza Annual Conference, Phoenix, AZ.
-Stella joins forces with NCLR’s annual conference, highlighting her biography on long-time CEO and President Raul H. Yzaguirre, discussing his biography, Raul H. Yzaguirre: Seated at the Table of Power.
+Stella joins forces with NCLR at their annual conference, highlighting her biography on long-time CEO and President Raul H. Yzaguirre, discussing his biography, Raul H. Yzaguirre: Seated at the Table of Power.
 She will join the Lideres, a gathering of youth, in a panel discussion on leadership, what it really means, and how to follow the path of true leadership in service to community. conference.nclr.org for more info and registration.

 Exciting writing times!
 See MORE for list of schools and programs.
 THANKS TO ALL!